Woolfolk scores 3 times, Army holds off Colgate 28-14

 Army (9-2), which just missed breaking into the AP Top 25 this week, has won seven in a row and 13 straight at Michie Stadium over two seasons.
 The last time the Black Knights accomplished back-to-back unbeaten seasons at home was in the mid-1980s.

-Colgate tailback James Holland rushed for 166 yards and scored a touchdown early in the fourth quarter to make it a one-possession game, but Army’s triple option never gave the Raiders the chance to tie.
+Army’s triple option never gave the Raiders the chance to tie, keeping the ball for over 7 minutes.
 Woolfolk secured the victory with a 3-yard score with 2:06 left, his 37th career TD rushing to tie Mike Mayweather for third all-time at West Point.

-The Raiders had the top defense in the FCS and had not allowed a point in the first quarter all season.
+The Raiders had not allowed a point in the first quarter all season.
 That changed the first time the Black Knights got the ball.

 After forcing Colgate into a three-and-out on the first possession of the game, Army drove 49 yards in eight plays.
 Hopkins had four carries for 37 yards, scoring on 3-yard run for a 7-0 lead midway through the first quarter.

-After forcing another punt, the Black Knights drove 76 yards in 16 plays to score again.
+The Black Knights forced another punt and drove 76 yards in 16 plays to score again.
 Hopkins kept the drive going with a fourth-down conversion, Army’s 30th in 33 tries, and Kell Walker’s 10-yard gain off a pitch left set up Woolfolk’s first touchdown.

 Colgate: The Raiders excelled in a down year for the Patriot League.
 The other six teams behind Colgate were a combined 16-44 before Saturday and ranked at the bottom of the national statistics offensively.
 Still, the Raiders acquitted themselves well against Army and Holland is a real force in the backfield.
-He boosted his season total to 1,065 yards rushing with 12 TDs.
+He boosted his season total to 1,065 yards rushing with 12 TDs and likely will be an important factor in the NCAA playoffs.

 Army: The Black Knights managed to hold off the Raiders and now have a nice respite to get healthy before the season finale against Navy.

-Colgate held its own statistically in the first half despite trailing 14-0 at the break.
-Army outgained the Raiders just 138-128 and Colgate held the ball for 13:35, netting 4.92 yards per play to 4.6 for the Black Knights.
-The Raiders were hurt by two big penalties.
-In the first quarter, a third-down reception by Owen Buscaglia that gave the Raiders a first down at the Army 40 was nullified by a pass interference penalty and a 58-yard catch-and-run by Thomas Ives off a flanker screen was wiped out by a holding call.
+Colgate held its own statistically in the first half despite trailing 14-0 at the break as Army outgained the Raiders just 138-128 and was helped by two big penalties.
+In the first quarter, a third-down reception by Owen Buscaglia gave the Raiders a first down at the Army 40, but it was nullified by a pass interference penalty, and later a 58-yard catch-and-run by Thomas Ives off a flanker screen was wiped out by a holding call.

 Colgate awaits the announcement of the NCAA FCS playoffs on Sunday.